chistyhimel/doctors-portal-client/README.md

 ## Features

-- A full-stack responsive web app where a user can pick the date and time and fix an appointment with a doctor.
+- Patient can pick the date to fix an appointment with a doctor.
-- User have to login to see the dashboard and can see all his booked appointments date-wise.
+- Patient have to login to see the dashboard and can see all his booked appointments date-wise.
-- In the admin panel admin can review all the booked appointments and add doctors.
+- In the admin panel a admin can review all the booked appointments and add doctors.
   <br/>

-### Frontend: React JS, React Bootstrap, HTML, CSS, Firebase Authentication.
+### Frontend: HTML, CSS, React JS, React Bootstrap, Firebase Authentication.

 ### Backend: Node JS, Express JS, MongoDB, Heroku.